tuanha2000vn/Home-Assistant-Dashboard/voice_English.md

-#### actionOpen: What you say to open device i.e. Open the Door
+#### actionOpen: What you say to open device like "Open the Door"

 open

-#### actionClose: What you say to close device i.e. Close the Curtain
+#### actionClose: What you say to close device like "Close the Curtain"

 close

-#### actionTurnOn: What you say to turn on device i.e. Turn on Living Room Light
+#### actionTurnOn: What you say to turn on device like "Turn on Living Room Light"

 turn on

-#### actionTurnOff: What you say to turn off device i.e. Turn of the TV
+#### actionTurnOff: What you say to turn off device like "Turn of the TV"

 turn off